xiaoxianyu-office/mm/skills/effects/particles.md

 Added in 4.11:
 * Added dir=x,y,z option to particle effects to specify directional vector
 * Added audience=\[world/target/caster\] options to all particle effects

+Added in 4.12 (Premium Only!):
+* Added special type particle=mob on all particle effects
+* You can then specify a MythicMob using mob=\[type\]
+* This is a hacky way for you to use mobs as "particles" in effects using no-tick ArmorStands wearing models or using font characters.
+You can use things other than ArmorStands if you want, but we don't recommend it for performance.

 ### Attributes
 ----